1C MCP Toolkit

 |-------|----------|-------------------|

-| **calling-1c-rest-api-via-curl** | Complete guide on using REST API via curl: all endpoints, request/response formats, workflow examples, error handling | REST API clients, automation, scripts |
+| **calling-1c-rest-api-via-curl** | A comprehensive guide to using REST API via curl: all endpoints, request/response formats, workflow examples, error handling | REST API clients, automation, scripts |

-| **composing-1c-queries** | Rules for composing correct 1C queries: syntax, optimization, virtual tables, temporary tables, JOINs | Working with 1C data via execute_query |
+| **composing-1c-queries** | Rules for composing correct queries in 1C query language: syntax, optimization, virtual tables, temporary tables, JOINs | Working with 1C data via execute_query |

 ### How to Use

-Skills contain detailed instructions and reference documentation for AI-agents.
+Skills contain detailed instructions and reference documentation for AI agents.
 Each skill includes:

 - Description of capabilities